evan-sctg/NirnAuctionHouse-ServerLink/README.md

 ### Upcoming Changes/Features
+-- MAC version
+-- movable interface buttons
-- global auction price history
+-- global auction price history
-- more seller security, buyer history, troll protection
+-- more seller security, buyer history, troll protection

 ### FEATURES
 Nirn Auction House allows you to trade with anyone across all of Nirn with no listing fees or tax